Denisazeka1/Ansible/README.md

 # Ansible Learn Project

-Ansible project for learning purposes, focusing on automation tasks such as software installation, configuration, and service management.
+Ansible project for learning purposes, focusing on automation tasks such as software installation, configuration, and service management all executed within a VirtualBox virtual machine environment

 ## 1. Project Setup
 - Creating an `ansible` folder to store all required files.

 ## 2. VirtualBox Environment Setup
-  1. Create a VirtualBox VM:
+  1. **Create a VirtualBox VM**:
     - Download and install VirtualBox.
     - Create a new VM and select Ubuntu as the operating system.

-  2. Configure SSH Access:
+  2. **Configure SSH Access**:
     - Install OpenSSH Server:
     - Install OpenSSH Server:
       ```bash
       sudo apt update
       sudo apt install openssh-server
       ```
-  3. Configure Network Settings
+  3. **Configure Network Settings***;

-  4. Define the Inventory in Ansible:
+  4. ***Define the Inventory in Ansible**:
     Create an inventory file (e.g., inventory.ini) that includes your VM's details like port,username,password

 ## 3. Automation Tasks
 - Modify file permissions as needed (e.g., setting correct permissions for configuration files).